School choice with independent versus consolidated districts: Proofs

-The final step in the proof closely follows the proof of Proposition 3 in \cite{ortega2018}.
-To relate the students' relative average rank of schools before consolidation to the absolute ranking, suppose that a school is ranked $h$ among all schools in its district.
+The final step in the proof follows the proof of Proposition 3 in \cite{ortega2018}.
+To relate the students' relative average rank of schools before consolidation to the absolute ranking, suppose that a school is ranked $h$ among all $n_i+k_i$ schools in its district.
 A random school from another district could be better ranked than school 1, between schools 1 and 2, ..., between schools $h-1$ and $h$, ..., between schools $n_i+k_i-1$ and $n_i+k_i$, or after school $n_i+k_i$.
 Therefore, a random school from another district is in any of those gaps with probability $1/(n_i+k_i+1)$ and thus has $h/(n_i+k_i+1)$ chances of being more highly ranked than our original school with the relative rank $h$.
 There are $N+K-n_i-k_i$ schools from other districts.
 On average, $\frac{h(N+K-n_i-k_i)}{n_i+k_i+1}$ schools will be ranked better than it.
 Furthermore, there were already $h$ schools in its own district better ranked than it.
-This implies that his expected ranking is $h+\frac{h(N+K-n_i-k_i)}{n_i+k_i+1} \approx \frac{h(N+K)}{n_i+k_i}$.
-Substituting $h$ for \eqref{eq:ap1} and \eqref{eq:ap2}, respectively, we obtain students' relative average rank of schools before consolidation.
-After some algebra, and getting rid of the constants (which are irrelevant in large markets), it follows that
+This implies that his expected ranking is $h+\frac{h(N+K-n_i-k_i)}{n_i+k_i+1} =\frac{h(N+K+1)}{n_i+k_i+1} \approx \frac{h(N+K)}{n_i+k_i}$.
+Substituting $h$ for \eqref{eq:ap1}, we obtain students' relative average rank of schools before consolidation, which equals